📁

-2025 Tax Deduction Checklist
+2025 Tax Deduction Checklist (year ended 30 June 2025)

 Everyone wants to pay less tax.
 This checklist is a practical guide to common “can I claim this?” questions for individual taxpayers — it’s about claiming what you’re entitled to (and avoiding what you can’t).